HRT’s Developmental Home Program

 What is a Developmental Home?

 A Developmental Home is a licensed, family-home setting in which individuals with special needs reside.
 Developmental Home Providers are responsible for all aspects of care for the individual in their home.
-Providers are encouraged to incorporate individuals into as many aspects of family life as possible, including leisure, vacations, faith-based activities, meal preparation, etc. Providers receive a daily compensation for room and board and difficulty of care.
+Providers are encouraged to incorporate individuals into as many aspects of family life as possible, including leisure, vacations, faith-based activities, meal preparation, etc. Providers receive a daily compensation for room and board and habilitation for days the individual is present.

 Who is served in a Developmental Home?

-HRT places children and adults with developmental disabilities in our DHP provider homes.
-Developmental disabilities include autism, cerebral palsy, epilepsy, and cognitive disabilities (mental retardation).
+Children (Children Developmental Home) and Adults (Adult Developmental Homes) with developmental disabilities can live in a licensed home.
+Developmental disabilities include autism, cerebral palsy, down syndrome, epilepsy, and cognitive disabilities.

 Once I am licensed, how long does it take to get a placement?

-This can vary from a few weeks to several months, depending on referral patterns, home suitability and professional opinions.
+This can vary from a few weeks to several months, depending on referral patterns, home suitability, and member/family choice.
 The placement matching process is very important.
-We try to closely match individuals in need of placement with Providers who have the setting and skills to best accommodate that individual and his or her specialized needs.
-Although we do our best to match providers with appropriate consumers, we cannot guarantee placement in your home.
+We try to closely match individuals with Providers who have the setting and skills to best accommodate their specialized needs.
+Although we do our best to match providers with appropriate members, we cannot guarantee placement in your home.